MultimodalNeuroimagingLab/NSDiEEG_exploration/testing/AnnikaTesting/README.md

 Contained in this project is code to normalize data, compare groups of images, compare specific images, and many other functions.

+- beforeAnalysis/
-├── beforeAnalysis/             % Code to run before analyzing data (normalization, SNR)
+    - Code to run before analyzing data (normalization, SNR)

+- analysis/
-├── analysis/                   % Code to analyze the normalized broadband data
+    - Code to analyze the normalized broadband data (mean, d', plots, etc)

-├── old/                        % Old versions of code existing in another folder
+- external/

-├── external/                   % Code used in many functions, but not written by me
+    - Code used in many functions, but not written by me

+- old/
+    - Older versions of code existing in another one of these folders

+- README.md
-├── README.md                   % This file
+    - This file